sapient007/gcp-demo1/dataflow-etl/README.md

 # Demo 1 data pipeline

 ETL is done by a Google Cloud Dataflow job in `./dataflow-etl`.
 The job will read data from the `bigquery-public-data:chicago_taxi_trips.taxi_trips` public dataset and prepare data for both training and predictions.
-The job will output data to Bigquery.
+The job will output data to Bigquery (BQ).

 ## Setup